happyprime/turn-comments-off/README.md

 * Remove "Recent Comments" from the site activity dashboard widget.
 * Remove the comments feed link.
 * Unregister all core comment blocks in the editor.
+* Remove "Manage Comments" from My Sites on multisite.
+(If network activated.)

 No configuration necessary (or available).